widdix/learn-codepipeline/README.md

 git push deploy master
 ```

+## Clean up

+Make sure you are deleting all the resources created while going through the labs.

+* Delete the CodeCommit repository `learn-codepipeline-$user`.
+* Got to the CloudFormation stack `learn-codepipeline-$user` and note down the name of the S3 bucket with the logical ID `ArtifactsBucket`.
+* Delete the CloudFormation stack `learn-codepipeline-$user`.
+* Delete the S3 bucket you noted down before deleting the CloudFormation stack.

 ## Setup the global infrastructure for all labs

 > Setup the global infrastructure only once for all participants of the workshop.